01010111/politics/docs/Articles/Why Trump Will Fail Again (Part One).md

   - newt-gingrich
   - tucker-carlson
 ---
+>If you tell a lie big enough and keep repeating it, people will eventually come to believe it.
+The lie can be maintained only for such time as the State can shield the people from the political, economic and/or military consequences of the lie.
+It thus becomes vitally important for the State to use all of its powers to repress dissent, for the truth is the mortal enemy of the lie, and thus by extension, the truth is the greatest enemy of the State.
 ## Immigration

 Donald Trump is a deeply unserious person thrust into a position where his unseriousness will cause very serious problems.
 His rhetoric and policies around immigration highlight this unseriousness - perhaps more so than his cartoonish mannerisms, his ceaseless and desperate need for approval, or his clownish spray tan.